Transfer Site on Spring/Summer Hours

 We are receiving calls from Frazier Park, Lebec and Lake of the Woods wanting to use the PMC transfer site.
 This will not be allowed.
 If you do not have your member/guest card you will be turned away.
 Please do not argue with the staff.
 This rule is for everyone’s safety as well as staff.
-We are in trying times, not only in our community, but in our state, country and the whole world.
 We all need to practice patience and kindness.

 The PMCPOA Transfer Site is the place where members and their guests take garbage and recyclables.
 It is open seven days a week.